medialab-ku/ConvNeXtPose/README.md

 <img src="assets/H36M_P2.png">
 </p>

+## Fitness Application
+We will upload the Application code soon in the future
 ## Acknowledgement
 Part of our code is borrowed from **[PoseNet](https://github.com/mks0601/3DMPPE_POSENET_RELEASE)**.
 We thank the authors for releasing the codes.
 ## Reference